Last updated on May 16th, 2023 at 02:55 pm

 Gloss text paper is a coated paper that gives off a high shine that illuminates the colors printed on it.
 I consider 80 lb Gloss Text both “pragmatic” and “elegant” because of its simplicity compared to other popular paper types.

 Many of Printivity’s customers prefer printing their projects on glossy sheets because it gives off a distinct professional quality.
 The question is—what weight of glossy sheet is the best for their project?

 Printivity currently provides 3 different weight types for printing on a glossy, standard (by standard, I mean “non-cardstock”) sheet.

 - 100 lb Gloss Text

 Choosing between the 3 types of Gloss Text at Printivity

-For many print customers that want a thin gloss sheet, 80 lb Gloss Text is a good balance amongst the 3 gloss text options.
-80 lb Gloss Text is the most cost effective sheet among the three options.
+For many print customers that want a thin gloss sheet, 80 lb Gloss Text is a good balance among the 3 gloss text options.
+80 lb Gloss Text is the most cost-effective sheet among the three options.

 If you’re looking for other kinds of paper

 If you’re looking for other kinds of paper, you should check out our articles about matte vs glossy paper, and matte vs glossy vs uncoated paper.
 Or email our customer service representatives at email@example.com and request complimentary paper samples!